julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 In Cornwall, it was even said that hanging it in the window would prevent thunder and lightning from striking the house.

+St. John's wort was only one part of a much larger midsummer worldview.

+Across Eastern Europe and the Balkans, people believed that herbs strengthened, dew became healing, dreams became prophetic, and the boundary between the ordinary and supernatural briefly weakened.

+Explore these wider traditions in **[Midsummer Fires & Kupala Nights: Balkan & Slavic Solstice Magic](/summer-solstice-kupala-nights/)**.

+---

 ## Slavic Antidepressant

 In the Soviet Union, St. John’s Wort was widely used in folk medicine for its mood-lifting properties, earning it the nickname **'the antidepressant of the U.S.S.R.'** It was often recommended to combat melancholy and boost the spirit during difficult times.